biqute/qtics/docs/source/experiments.rst

 - Call methods common to all instruments
 - Simplified data saving and loading functions with hdf5 files
 - Automatic save of the instruments defaults and experiment's attributes in the data file
-- Reset the instruments when exceptions occurs.
+- Reset the instruments when exceptions occur.
 - Monitor in parallel the parameters of other instruments and interrupt the experiment if chosen conditions are not satisfied.

 Writing a new experiment